YimingChen-stanford/PhotoSharing/README.md

 # PhotoSharing
-This is a course project I did by my own
+This is a course project I did on my own
 I implement all the server side and client side codes based on MVC;